 Clinical skills go a long way to ensuring a successful career as a doctor.
-The clinical medicine program aims to develop practical skills doctors require in a medical setting related to patient care, such as taking medical histories, performing physical examinations, diagnosing patients, and advising them on their overall wellbeing.
+The clinical medicine program aims to develop practical skills doctors require in a medical setting related to patient care, such as taking medical histories, performing physical examinations, diagnosing patients, and advising them on their overall well-being.
+As the knowledge and expertise of clinical medicine are critical for the design, execution, and interpretation of clinical trials, clinical medicine and clinical development services are closely related.
 So, gaining clinical skills can develop the skills necessary to advance a medical career.

 However, clinical medicine is rigorous and demands strenuous effort, dedication, patience, hard work, commitment, resilience, and concentration to thrive as a doctor.
 From treating patients to developing professional etiquette, students learn various aspects of medicine during 72 weeks of clinical medicine.
 If you are an aspiring doctor, the following are the most important things that you must be aware of before starting clinical medicine: